rtrigg/rtrigg.github.io/content/posts/cloud-computing.md

 and think about it.

-Usually SaaS has a subscription price; when it's free there's usually some other benefit to the provider, whether it's just just keeping you in their ecosystem or monetizing your data through advertising metrics or whatnot.
+Usually SaaS has a subscription price; when it's free there's usually some other benefit to the provider, whether it's just keeping you in their ecosystem or monetizing your data through advertising metrics or whatnot.
 If you want to build a SaaS offering for your customers, you don't *have* to use the cloud, but you better have a bunch of geographically dispersed servers and